silver2row/bbg/README.md

 Seth

-P.S.
 If you need to be assisted w/ any ideas belonging to this page, let me know.
 Outside of that, enjoy!
 I may be adding new content soon.
 I will keep everyone updated.

     Linux beaglebone 4.19.94-ti-rt-r59